Mental illness in ancient Rome: Mood disorders

 Seasonal affective disorder is a medical condition in which the affected person experiences mood changes alongside seasonal changes.
 One treatment for this disorder is light therapy.
 The Romans knew that exposure to light could serve as a treatment for those affected by certain conditions.
-However, they did not know why.
 Cicero experienced several depressive episodes over the course of his lifetime.
 During these periods he kept a journal documenting his days, and his sadness.
 This technique has been found to alleviate depression and sadness, and it is a form of therapy still used today.
-Magical objects were used to treat anger.
-Users would offload their feelings onto these objects.

-Neurodevelopmental disorders

-Romans with intellectual disabilities had limited rights.
-They may have been capable of functioning in normal society by helping with menial labor.
-However, they were also considered property of their father or were kept as slaves.
-Intellectually disabled people were considered to be on the same level as children, and they could not marry, hold office, or raise children.
-Roman society considered these people to be burdens to society.
-To avoid this, many were killed early in childhood, and their bodies were dumped into the Tiber in order to avoid them burdening society.
-However, they were exempt from their crimes under Roman law.